Many people would love to get into hiking, but face the trouble of getting started.

 *if you’re using a blender, you can skip soaking the cashews, otherwise soak them in warm water to soften.

-13. What Is The Best Way To Purify Water?
+13. What Is The Best Way To Purify Water on a Hike?

 For long distance hikers, it’s fun taking water directly from the less common sources like streams, rivers or lakes.
 However, you must first make sure that the water is safe before drinking it.
 If it requires treatment, then water treatment tablets, pump filters, UV light filters and boiling can make the water safe.